sttp/Specification/Output/README.md

   uint8[] payload;
 ```

 Empty payloads have a `length` value of `0` and a `payload` value of `null`.
-When serialized, an empty payload would be represented by only a `0x00` value for the length.
+When serialized, an empty payload would be represented by only a `0x0000` value for the length.

 #### Command Structure

 Commands are used to manage primary STTP functionality.
-The following defines the binary format of a `Command`:
+The following defines the binary format of a `Command`, see [Figure 4](#user-content-figure4) for an example:

 ```C
 struct {